 A few Ediswan types can be found branded AEI.
 Presumably these post-date the 1960 re-organisation of AEI that ended the the Siemens Edison Swan company.
 However, data sheets from after that year still have Ediswan Mazda branding, so it is not clear to me exactly why AEI was used on some devices.

-Here are two transistors, in the black-painted 'top hat' encapsulation that is unique to early Ediswan transistors, but marked AEI TR1A and TR2A.
+Here are another two transistors in the black-painted 'top hat' encapsulation that is unique to early Ediswan devices, but marked AEI TR1A and TR2A.
 Ediswan fell under the AEI umbrella, but why did AEI brand these two transistor types as their own?

 I am grateful to John Hills of Oregon in the USA who has explained that these TR1A and TR2A transistors were supplied to Tri-ang (Lines Bros) for use in their Tri-onic kit sets.
 These sets were probably only produced for a few years from 1961 until 1963.
 John's 1961 "A" set contains two top hat transistors marked "A.E.I.
 TR1A" and "A.E.I.
 TR2A", exactly like mine.
 These kits contained components in plastic housings with connecting pins that plugged into a series of circuit boards, Tri-ang designated the "A" set transistors as TR4 and TR5.
 TR4 is the TR1A and is described as being the RF transistor, which John believes to be an Ediswan XA101 or XA102.
 TR5 is the TR2A and is described as being the AF transistor, which John thinks may be an Ediswan XB102, XB103 or possibly XB104.
 John has other Tri-onic kits and some have transistors marked "A.E.I.
 TR1" and "TR2" but in metal cans with plastic sleeves that are probably later Ediswan types.
 Even later kits contain Mullard OC series transistors.
 In 1962 Tri-ang introduced the kit "A/B", This added five more printed circuits and other components including another RF transistor in the TO7 package, probably a Mullard AF11X type.